ZJHSteven/owlbear-rodeo-portals/static/store/index.md

 You can disable or enable individual portals.

 1. Right-click on the origin token.
-2. Click the _Disable Teleportation_ context menu.
+2. Click the _Disable Teleport_ context menu.
 3. The portal is disabled.

-You can enable the portal again by using the _Enable Teleportation_ context menu.
+You can enable the portal again by using the _Enable Teleport_ context menu.

 ### Toggle confirmation for teleportation

 By default, a character token is teleported automatically when dropped on a portal.
 You can enable a confirmation per portal:

 1. Right-click on the origin token.
-2. Click the _Ask before Teleportation_ context menu.
+2. Click the _Confirm Teleport_ context menu.
 3. The next time a token is dropped on the portal, the user is asked before the token is teleported.

-You can disable the confirmation again by using the _Do not ask before Teleportation_ context menu.
+You can disable the confirmation again by using the _Automagic Teleport_ context menu.

 ### Show/hide context menu